Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: Effects of reheating on the scalar power spectrum

 We shall focus on modes that correspond to cosmological scales today.
-We shall choose our parameters in such a fashion that modes spread over four orders of magnitude (say, $10^{-4}< k <1$) leave the Hubble radius during the early stages of inflation (they actually leave during $5\lesssim N \lesssim 15$).
-As we have discussed earlier, for our choice of the parameters and initial conditions on the background variables, reheating is achieved after about $65$ odd $e$-folds (also see \Fref{fig:eewdbif}).
+We shall choose our parameters in such a fashion that modes spread over four orders of magnitude (say, $10^{-4}\lesssim k\lesssim 1\; {\rm Mpc}^{-1}$) leave the Hubble radius during the early stages of inflation (they actually leave during $5\lesssim N \lesssim 15$).
+As we have discussed earlier, for our choice of the parameters and initial conditions on the background variables, reheating is achieved after about $65$ odd $e$-folds (also see Fig.~\ref{fig:eewdbif}).
 Moreover, the transition from inflation to radiation domination occurs within about $2$-$3$ $e$-folds after inflation has terminated.
 We evaluate the scalar power spectrum towards the end of inflation as well as soon after the transition to the radiation dominated epoch is complete.
-In the left column of \Fref{fig:modepsdbif}, we have plotted the evolution of the amplitudes of the individual (viz. $\vert{\cal R}_{_{T}}\vert$ and $\vert{\cal R}_{_{\gamma}}\vert$ corresponding to the tachyon and radiation, respectively) as well as the total curvature perturbation (i.e. $\vert{\cal R}\vert$) for a typical cosmological scale (we have chosen $k=0.1$) across the transition from inflation to radiation domination.
+In the left column of Fig.~\ref{fig:modepsdbif}, we have plotted the evolution of the amplitudes of the individual (viz. $\vert{\cal R}_{_{T}}\vert$ and $\vert{\cal R}_{_{\gamma}}\vert$ corresponding to the tachyon and radiation, respectively) as well as the total curvature perturbation (i.e. $\vert{\cal R}\vert$) for a typical cosmological scale (we have chosen $k=0.1\;{\rm Mpc}^{-1}$) across the transition from inflation to radiation domination.
 And, in the right column of the figure, we have plotted the scalar power spectrum (constructed out of the total curvature perturbation) evaluated before and after the transition.

 It is evident from the plots that the amplitude of the total curvature perturbation remains unaffected during reheating when the decay rate $\Gamma$ is either a constant or is a function of the tachyon.
-However, when the decay rate $\Gamma$ is an explicit function of time, for our choice of $\Gamma(t)$, we find that the amplitude of the total curvature perturbation is enhanced during reheating.
 These results confirm similar conclusions that have been arrived at earlier based on the first order (in time) super-Hubble equations~\cite{matarrese-2003}.
-As we shall illustrate in the next section, this enhancement can be attributed to the growth of the tachyon-fluid non-adiabatic pressure perturbations during the transition.